rf-peixoto/Sphinx.bot/Discord/README.md

 To facilitate further analysis, the last parameter **[RESULT]** will return **0** if the query is successful and **1** if the record has not been found.
 The next are the public commands, available to all members of the server:
 ```
 .ping               Check the Sphinx.bot connection.
-.size               Checks the current number of emails in the database.
 .check [email]      Checks records related to [email].
 If found, the reply will be sent on a DM.
 .remove [email]     Send a verification message to the [email] to be removed.
 .verify [token]     Checks whether the token is valid and removes an email previously used in the .remove option.